youssefm/limited-grades/README.md

 ## To Do

+- Introduce Tailwind CSS and get rid of Bootstrap?
 - Switch to a darker theme
 - Add card type filter? (creature/non-creature/land)
 - Allow seeing the winrate in some kind of detailed data view